grammy-jiang/scrapy-pipeline-mongodb/README.rst

 ========

 Scrapy is a great framework for web crawling.
-This package provides two pipelines of saving items into MongoDB in a async or sync way for scrapy.
-And also provide a highly customized way to interact with MongoDB in a async or sync
+This package provides two pipelines of saving items into MongoDB in both async and sync ways for scrapy.
-way:
+Also it provides a highly customized way to interact with MongoDB in both async and sync ways:

 * Save an item and get Object ID with this pipeline